 People with diabetes can do many things beside controlling their sugars to minimize problems with Diabetic Retinopathy.
 First and foremost is a annual Diabetic Eye test in which your pupils are dilated to allow the maximum view of the back of the eye where the retina is located.
 Besides leaky blood vessels we look for other signs of damage like swelling, deposits in the retina and neovascularization.

 With advancements in technology, our office now provide the option of a test using optical coherence tomography (OCT) also can be performed to analyze retinal eye tissue for leakage beyond what is visible to the eye.
 Small leaks beneath the surface of the retina can be hidden from view.
-The OCT allows us to see this and refer you to surgery by a retinal specialist before the small problem becomes a big problem.
+The OCT allows us to see this and refer you to surgery by a retinal optometrist before the small problem becomes a big problem.
 This OCT scan is not covered by Alberta Health, but we only charge a nominal fee for this scan as we care for your eyes.
 Currently we have two OCT’s, they are located at our downtown and Sherwood Park locations.
 You can learn more about OCT on our advanced diagnostics page.

 We look forward to caring for your eyes and hope you choose us for your life long vision care.
 If it’s time for your yearly exam, we hope you choose one of our three eye clinics in Edmonton & Sherwood Park.